palantirnet/drupal-rector-sandbox/README.md

 This is the development repository for the Drupal Rector Sandbox.
 It contains the codebase and an environment to run the site for development.

+## Development Note

+In preparation for Drupal 10, we will start supporting PHP 7.4 and PHP 8 for development.
+To do so requires configuring DDEV, and as a result, we encourage you to run all `composer` and `rector` commands via `ddev exec` (alias `ddev .`).

+The current `main` branch supports PHP 7.4.

 ## Table of Contents

 - [Drupal Rector Sandbox](#drupal-rector-sandbox)